nodefruit/fruit/README.md

       console.log(count);
     })
 ```
-To count all the rows on a table, you can call it without `.where()` method
+To count all the rows of a table, you can call it without adding `.where()` method

 ```javascript
   fruit.count('users')